JackFlexington/password_storage/README.md

 # Password Storage
-A graphical user interface made with tkinter
+Graphical User Interface made with tkinter...
+Database management is handled via SQLite.

+## Release
-Release v0.1 "BETA" for use-case testing.
+v0.1 "BETA" for use-case testing.

 ## What you'll need to do in order to run these programs
 1. Clone Repository to local machine